vtereshkov/umka-lang/doc/api.md

 * Returned values of type `uint` are stored in the `uintVal` field of the returned value slot

 * Returned values of types `real` and `real32` are stored in the `realVal` field of the returned value slot

+* Returned values of all pointer types are stored in the `ptrVal` field of the returned value slot

 * Returned values of type `str` are stored in the `ptrVal` field of the returned value slot, treated as being of type `const unsigned char *`